DISCLAIMER: Most Countries have no requirements for Physicians to perform these procedures if they are

 are a medical education organization rather than a vocational school and do not track licensing requirements (if

 any) in various States and Countries.
 You can call your State Medical Board to check.
-Take a look at an article
+These are excellent

-DATES: Generally offered twice per year.
+DATES: Generally offered once per year in Sept.
 See the SEMINAR DATES page for the schedule.

 FEE: €1299 for Physicians and Non-Physicians.
 A €500 deposit will RESERVE your spot.